 Teaching about adjectives

-Teachers need to familiarise themselves with the metalanguage of ‘language conventions’ in English grammar.
-It is essential that teachers know this grammar and can explain it to students.
+Familiarise yourself with the metalanguage of ‘language conventions’ in English grammar.
+It is essential to know this grammar and be able to explain it to students.
 Adjectives are part of the noun group which will always include a noun or pronoun.
-The noun group can include adjectives and determiners such as articles (a/an, the, some), demonstratives (pointing words – ‘this, that, these, those) and possessives (my, your, his etc.).
+The noun group can include adjectives and determiners such as articles (a/an, the, some), demonstratives (pointing words – ‘this, that, these, those) and possessives (my, your, his).

 Deconstruct and reconstruct language